shenzhoudance/yellowpaper/evm.rst

 ---------------------

 0x12    SLT
 	Signed less-than comparision.
 	Where all values are treated as two’s complement signed 256-bit integers.
+	Pops two word(32byte) elements from the stack.

 	Input Args
 		* value1 - first value